ncatlab/nlab-content/pages/998.md

 ## relation to noncommutative geometry a la Connes ##

-Noncommutative algebraic geometry is just a subfield of [[noncommutative geometry]].
+Noncommutative algebraic geometry may be considered a subfield of general [[noncommutative geometry]].
 Among prominent other subfields, the most influential is the direction lead by [[Alain Connes]].

 In Connes' noncommutative geometry the algebras in question are [[operator algebras]] viewed as algebras of continuous, smooth or measurable functions or more general continuous global sections.
 There it is customary and sufficient to describe a space globally by a single algebra: no need for sheaves and gluing local descriptions.